Thinking about getting a new fish, but not sure how much you will have to spend?

 How to Save Money on Your Pet Goldfish

 It’s easy to drop a wad on the price of a goldfish when you’re starting off in the hobby.

 This is because not only is it hard to know what all you need to get, but keep them alive.

-Pet stores are all to eager to sell you a bunch of stuff you don’t really need that only ends up gathering dust.
+Pet stores are all too eager to sell you a bunch of stuff you don’t really need that only ends up gathering dust.

 I also spill my secrets on reducing maintenance and water changes (and time is money!).

-If you can master the art of goldfish care, you’ll save money BIG TIME on having to replace your fish in a never-ending, viscous cycle.
+If you can master the art of goldfish care, you’ll save money BIG TIME on having to replace your fish in a never-ending, vicious cycle.